 The skin prick test is slightly

 painful itchy.
-It is totally harmless and safe with no reported fatalities in a 5-year USA study by .
+It is completely harmless and safe with no reported fatalities in a 5-year USA study by .

-The test is done on the skin only but I have nose or lung problem???
+The test is done on only the skin, but I have nose or lung problem!

 Medications to avoid before coming for a skin prick test

 |Skin steroids (Up to 7 days)||Hydrocortisone, betametasone, elomet, momethasone|

 |Systemic UV light treatment||PUVA|

 Montelukast/Singulair is ok to continue.